Josh Allen’s historic season – seriously, it’s amazing

 This matches with a frequent meme posted to Bills forums, including on Reddit: Josh Allen is the only quarterback in NFL history.

-Allen’s performance last week is the only reason the Bills stay competitive when their defense let up a touchdown on nearly every possession.
+Allen’s performance last two weeks is the reason Pat McAfee called Allen the “GREATEST football player on earth right now..
+NO QUESTIONS ASKED.”

-Indeed, it’s not clear that Buffalo’s chances of winning a Super Bowl declined much because of that loss.
-They have a 19% chance to win it all, according to the New York Times.
-Last week, the Bills were at 20%.

-The Bills still have the best shot of winning the Super Bowl of any AFC team, if you believe the Times.
+Indeed, if you believe the New York Times, the Bills not only have the best shot of winning the Super Bowl of any AFC team but in the entire NFL.

 I’ll take that any day.